stapm-platform/hseclean/README.md

 <https://stapm.github.io/hseclean/>. doi:
 <https://doi.org/10.17605/OSF.IO/43N7P>

-## Motivation for developing the package
+## Motivation for developing the R package

 The motivation for `hseclean` was to standardised the way that health survey data were cleaned and prepared for our analyses and inputs to the